pretix/pretix-docs/docs/tutorial/organizer-account.md

 The options officially maintained by the pretix team are "English", "German", and "German (informal)".
 "German" uses "Sie" to address the user whereas "German (informal)" uses "du".
 We can also choose one of the community translations for our organizer page.
-They are displayed in the list below along with a percentage of how much of the software is translated.
+They are displayed in the list below along with a percentage indicating how much of the software is translated.
 English is used as the fallback language for missing translations.
 These settings also determine the default languages when creating new events, though languages can be activated or deactivated for each event individually.
 We are going to activate "English" and "German (informal)" for our example conference.